beilQCA/7515QCA-Assessment1/replicationproject/replication.md

  ![Image](_MG_3183.jpg) | ![Image](_MG_3188.jpg) | ![Image](_MG_3200.jpg)
  ![Image](_MG_3203.jpg) | ![Image](_MG_3204.jpg) | ![Image](_MG_3206.jpg)

 As far as the aesthetics are concerned, I was careful to drill holes just big enough to accommodate the photo-resistor sensors which have been mounted flush with the surface of the track.
-A strip was removed from the center of a track length to allow the LEDs to affixed to the underside.
-The wiring along the track has been conceal by gluing to the underside of the track.
+A strip was removed from the center of a track length to allow the LEDs to be affixed to the underside.
+The wiring along the track has been concealed by gluing to the underside of the track.

 I chose to use an off-the-shelf black housing to accommodate the major electronic components.
 Using the Dremel, openings were created; in the front face for the LCD screen, the top face for the Micro:Bit, and the sides for connectors and the Piezo buzzer.